kgotatsomakhado/Aria-AI-assistant/README.md

-# Aria-Cloud based AI Assistant
+y# Aria-Cloud based AI Assistant

 <h2>What is Aria</h2>
 Aria is an AI assistant craeted using open source models which have been modified to be my helper for aiding me when it comes to developing websites.
 I have used an efficient and free LLM model "Gemeni 3.1" specifically for helping me with coding.